 - a.
-State/Territory CPC Program Monitor. - (1) Identify, justify, and elevate program requirements to the ARNG-LGM CPC Program Management Team. - (2) Ensure unit level corrosion monitors receive product training in regards to equipment cover responsibilities (removal/installation procedures and serviceability inspections).

-- (3) Maintain accountability of equipment protective covers and place on applicable organizational property books. - (4) Inquiries and Request from Vendors, Consultants and Prospective Contractors.
+State/Territory CPC Program Monitor. - (1) Identify, justify, and elevate program requirements to the ARNG G-44(M) CPC Program Management Team. - (2) Ensure unit level corrosion monitors receive equipment cover product training, equipment cover removal/installation procedures, and serviceability inspections.
+Maintain accountability of equipment protective covers on applicable organizational property books. - (3) Inquiries and Request from Vendors, Consultants and Prospective Contractors.
 To prevent violation of federal procurement statutes and regulations, direct all inquiries and requests from corrosion vendors to the USPFO or the SCS within the Office of the USPFO. - b.
-Unit monitors and/or identified Site POC. - (1) Coordinate product training to ensure proper installation and removal procedures of equipment covers. - (2) Ensure equipment covers are installed when equipment is not in use. - (3) Inspect covers for serviceability. - (4) Maintain 100% accountability of the equipment protective covers. - (5) Inquiries and Request from Vendors, Consultants and Prospective Contractors.
+Unit monitors and/or identified Site POC. - (1) Coordinate product training to ensure proper procedures are followed during installation and removal of protective covers. - (2) Ensure protective covers are installed when equipment is not in use. - (3) Inspect covers for serviceability. - (4) Maintain 100% accountability of the protective covers. - (5) Inquiries and Request from Vendors, Consultants and Prospective Contractors.
 To prevent violation of Federal procurement statutes and regulations, direct all inquiries and requests from corrosion vendors to the USPFO or the SCS within the Office of the USPFO.